htmlacademy/console.js/Readme.md

 Lower connected preset script has higher priority than others.
 Will be [merged](#presets-merge) with [lodash.mergeWith](https://lodash.com/docs/4.17.10#mergeWith) using concatinating arrays

-### Customize output
+## Customize output

-If you want to configure console, all you need is
+If you want to configure console, all you need is call the constructor with config
 ```js
 const jsConsole = new Console(document.querySelector(`.console`), config);
 ```